CapSkyHook/TaxiOrNotHereWeCome/README.txt

 Output Location For New Station Denotations: CLUSTER_DENOTATIONS_FILE_PATH = "hdfs:///user/tra290/BDAD/finalProject/clusterDenotations"

+How To Run:

-How To Run The Application:
+1: Run The Application first:
     Requirements: Using Spark 2.1.0 for the use of SparkSession.
 Also need SBT installed.
     1) In the root directory, run the command "sbt package" to create a JAR version of the project
     2) Load a version of Spark of at least 2.1.0
     3) Submit the spark job using the following command "spark-submit taxi-project_2.11-1.0.jar"

+2: Copy the output data from HDFS in directories: to_visualization, clusterCenters, station_data/processed, clusterDenotations into the root directory in to_visualization, cluster_centers, station_data, clusterDenotations respectively.
+Now install gmplot using -> pip install gmplot.

+3: Run the visualization script: Go to the visualization directory and visualize.py, this will generate HTML files in the root directory for the heatmap and the cluster centers and station lines respectively.